Weekend Trip to Nainital, Uttarakhand

 Pant Nagar (71 km) is the nearest airport to reach Nainital.
 There are taxis and private cabs available on hire.

 The stretch is 286.3 km long.
-The advisable route from Delhi is via Hapur Byepass, Gajraula, Moradabad Bye Pass, Rampur, Rudrapur, and Kathgodam, to reach Nainital.
+The advisable route from Delhi to naintial is via Hapur Byepass, Gajraula, Moradabad Bye Pass, Rampur, Rudrapur, and Kathgodam, is a best way to reach Nainital.